 It is never easy to leave a relationship, and it can be especially difficult to leave one that involves domestic or intimate partner violence.
 The key is to have a safety plan.

 - Stay safe.
 Leaving your partner or someone you live with can be upsetting to that person.
 Make your safety (and that of your children) your top priority.

 - Be prepared.
 If you leave, do not forget your HIV drugs and any other medications you take, medical records, birth certificate, credit cards, checkbook, etc. Assume that anything you leave may end up in the dumpster or used to find you.
 It may help to leave an emergency kit with some of these items with a trusted friend, family member, or service provider.
 If you do not want to give the name of the person you are afraid of, you can put it in a sealed envelope and ask them to open it only if you disappear or become too injured to identify the person who hurt you.

 - Document.
 Get medical attention if needed and get photos of any injuries that show.
 Have photos signed and dated by medical or law enforcement personnel if possible.
 A friend or family member can also sign and date for future evidence.

-If you suffer from domestic or intimate partner violence, always remember -- it is not your fault.
+If you have experienced domestic or intimate partner violence, always remember -- it is not your fault.
 It can happen to anyone.
 Anyone who physically, verbally, or sexually attacks another person is responsible for his or her actions.
 The most important thing is to get safe and stay safe.